15 Best Movies of 2003

 4. 21 Grams

 ’21 Grams’ is the second part of Alejandro J. Innaritu’s Death Trilogy.
-The entire film follows a non-linear pattern and revolves around an automobile accident which had affected three people and their families.
+The entire film follows a non-linear pattern and revolves around an automobile accident that affected three people and their families.
 As they are recovering from their own personal problems, the accident ties their lives into a knot.
 Unrelated previously, they suddenly become connected and the film depicts their various ways of getting over their losses.
 Magnificently directed, ’21 Grams’ perfectly paints the picture of a troubled soul trying to escape from the clutches of mortality.
-Sean Penn, Naomi Watts and Benecio Del Toro are all acclaimed performers and this film proved once again their excellence.
+Sean Penn, Naomi Watts, and Benicio Del Toro are all acclaimed performers, and this film proved once again their excellence.

 Read More: Best Movies of 2017